 The Senior Secured Note covers borrowings of an aggregate principal amount of up to approximately \$25.8 million and matures on January 26, 2026 (the "Maturity Date"), at which time the aggregate outstanding principal amount and all accrued and unpaid interest (including accrued and unpaid fees and expenses) payable under the Senior Secured Note shall be due and payable.
-The full amount available for borrowings under the Senior Secured Note has been funded by the placement thereof into a cash escrow account, which, in accordance with the terms of the Senior Secured Note, is releasable to the Borrower upon the satisfaction of certain conditions precedent contained in the Senior Secured Note.
-The Borrower may re-borrow repaid funds up until the Maturity Date unless it chooses to permanently reduce the borrowing availability under the Senior Secured Note and pays a prepayment premium equal to (i) if prior to January 26, 2025, the make-whole fee as detailed in the Senior Secured Note, or (ii) thereafter, the outstanding principal amount being prepaid multiplied by 3.00%.
+The full amount available for borrowings under the Senior Secured Note has been funded by the placement thereof into a cash escrow account, which, in accordance with the terms of the Senior Secured Note, is releasable to the Borrower upon the satisfaction of certain conditions precedent contained in the Senior Secured Note and pays a prepayment premium equal to (i) if prior to January 26, 2025, the make-whole fee as detailed in the Senior Secured Note, or (ii) thereafter, the outstanding principal amount being prepaid multiplied by 3.00%.

-The Senior Secured Note carries an interest rate of 3.00% per annum for the outstanding principal amount on deposit in the cash escrow account and 13.00% per annum for the outstanding principal amount that is withdrawn and released to the Borrower.
+The Senior Secured Note carries an interest rate of 3.00% per annum for the outstanding principal amount on deposit in the cash escrow account and 13.00% per annum for the outstanding principal amount on deposit in the cash escrow account and 13.00% per annum for the outstanding principal amount that is withdrawn and released to the Borrower.
 All accrued and unpaid interest is due and payable in arrears on the last day of each calendar month (a "Payment Date"), commencing with the last day of the first calendar month following the first borrowing date and continuing until payment in full.
 On each Payment Date, the Borrower shall make a payment of the outstanding principal amount equal to 1.00% of each advance amount withdrawn from the cash escrow account and released to the Borrower and that has been outstanding for more than thirty (30) days.